JavierCoder/hello-world/README.md

 # hello-world
 Hi there
-Thuis is my first attempt to learn about GitHub
+This is my first attempt to learn about GitHub
 I hope it goes well...!